All-language Resources

 Year group: ES1-6

-Description: Sample learning sequences on the following topics: My favourite toy, My dream home, About me, Caring for the environment.
+Sample learning sequences on the following topics: My favourite toy, My dream home, About me, Caring for the environment.
 These resources are samples that teachers may adapt to their language specific area to meet the needs of their students and local contexts.

 Sample Unit of Work planning proforma